haoxian-chen/MallowsPO/README.md

 ## 📜 Citation

-If you find **Mallows-DPO: Fine-Tune Your LLM with Preference Dispersions** useful in your research, please consider citing our work! 🚀
+If you find **MallowsPO** useful in your research, please consider citing our work! 🚀

 ### BibTeX
 ```bibtex